-The entire process of petrifaction is extremely slow and is believed to take at least 10,000 years from start to finish.
+The entire process of petrifaction is extremely slow and is believed to take 10,000 years at the very minimum from start to finish.
 There is some research to suggest that under the right conditions it may take place over a much shorter period of time.
 What is known for sure however is that the slower the process the more precise the replication.
 In some cases the petrified wood stone can be an almost exact replica of the original organic matter right down to microscopic levels.
-It's not unknown for ring patterns, bark and wood grain of the original tree to be clearly seen and in some cases the replication can be so precise the specific variety of tree can even be identified.
+It's not unknown for ring patterns, bark and wood grain of the original tree to be clearly seen and in some cases it can be so precise the specific variety of tree can be identified.

 It's sometimes believed that petrified wood is the original organic matter which has turned to stone but that's not the case.
 The organic matter is always replaced by natural minerals.

 Petrified wood stone slices